Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Some other aspects of vision

 \subsection{Ambiguity in perception}

-A less common observation is that, with some kinds of image, there is more than one plausible interpretation.
-An example is the `young woman / old woman' picture of psychology text books.\footnote{Another popular example is a picture that can be seen as either a duck or a rabbit.}
+A prominent feature of perception is that, with some kinds of sensory input, there may be more than one plausible interpretation.
+Examples include the `young woman / old woman' picture and the `duck / rabbit' picture of psychology text books.
+An example with natural language is the ambiguous sentence {\em Fruit flies like a banana}, the second part of {\em Time flies like an arrow.
+Fruit flies like a banana}, attributed to Groucho Marx.

-In the SP framework, this kind of ambiguity is accommodated in the way that, with some kinds of data, the system may create two or more multiple alignments that have good scores.
-An example in the area of natural language processing is the way the SP62 model can produce two parsings corresponding to both readings of the ambiguous sentence {\em Fruit flies like a banana}, as shown in \citet[][Figure 5.1]{wolff_2006}.\footnote{The given sentence is the second part of {\em Time flies like an arrow.
-Fruit flies like a banana.}, attributed to Groucho Marx.}
+In the SP framework, this kind of ambiguity is accommodated in the way that, with appropriate data, the system may create two or more multiple alignments that have good scores.
+With {\em Fruit flies like a banana}, the two parsings can be seen in \cite[Figure 5.1]{wolff_2006}.
+Another example is the ambiguity in the phoneme sequence `\texttt{ae i s k r ee m}',\footnote{The symbols used are an alphabetic adaptation of phoneme symbols in the International Phonetic Alphabet.} which can be read as {\em ice cream} or {\em I scream}.

+The way in which the SP system may use context to disambiguate `\texttt{ae i s k r ee m}' is described in \cite[Section 5.2.2]{wolff_2006} with examples---multiple alignments with phonetic versions of {\em I scream loudly} and {\em Ice cream is cold}---in \cite[Figure 5.4]{wolff_2006}.